SOVEREIGN-NET/lib-identity/docs/cryptography.md

 ## Overview

-The cryptography module provides quantum-resistant cryptographic operations, leveraging real implementations from lib-crypto.
+The cryptography module provides quantum-resistant cryptographic operations, leveraging implementations from lib-crypto.
 All operations use NIST-standardized post-quantum algorithms for long-term security.

 ## Integration with lib-crypto

 This module integrates with lib-crypto to provide:
-- **Real CRYSTALS-Dilithium** signatures (not stubs)
+- **CRYSTALS-Dilithium** signatures (not stubs)
-- **Real CRYSTALS-Kyber** key encapsulation
+- **CRYSTALS-Kyber** key encapsulation
 - **Quantum-resistant key generation**
 - **Secure memory management**